aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/convert-document-to-other-formats/_index.md

 ﻿---
-title: Convert Document to Other Formats – Aspose.Words for Java
+title: Convert Document to Other Formats
+second_title: Aspose.Words for Java
 articleTitle: Convert Document to Other Formats
 linktitle: Convert Document to Other Formats
 description: "Convert a document from one format to another and fast instead of using Apache POI in Java."